 Among the schools at which I have taught are Loyola Marymount University, Emory University, Dominican University, Lake Superior State University, and the University of St. Francis.
 Institutions

 at which I've held trainings include Cal State Los Angeles, Loyola University of Chicago, and Illinois Institute of Technology.
-I have presented work at conferences at Princeton, Yale, Tufts, and
+I have presented work at conferences at Princeton, Yale, Tufts,

-Ancient Novel, the Center for Sociocultural Sport and Olympic Research, and the St. Serge Semaine Liturgique.
+Conference on the Ancient Novel, the Center for Sociocultural Sport and Olympic Research, and the St. Serge Semaine Liturgique.